Pre-driver training for 15 to 17-year-olds

-The day's training costs £45 and is open to all 15 to 17 year olds living or in education in Nottinghamshire.
+The day's training costs £65 and is open to all 15 to 17 year olds living or in education In Nottinghamshire or out of county.

 There are 20 places available in each training session.

-If your son or daughter has special requirements we would be happy to discuss these and if possible make special arrangements.
+If the trainee has any special requirements we would be happy to discuss these and if possible make special arrangements.

 Trainees do not need a provisional driving licence as the training will take place away from the public highway.